 In 2016 Emmanuel House was named one of the “Top 100 Most Innovative” social change organizations in the world.
 On April 6, 2018, it held by far its most successful fund raiser, a Gala at the Aquaviva Winery in Maple Park, IL.
 But in between these two important events many plans were already in motion, plans that would lead towards a merger of Emmanuel House with its long-time partner The Joseph Corporation, the organization that had long done the financial literacy and counseling portion of Emmanuel House’s home ownership program.
 In fact, the merger was already pretty much official at the time of the Gala, and on May 15th, 2018, hundreds of people came to the Paramount Theater in Aurora to hear the first public announcement of the merger…and to learn the organization’s new name: The Neighbor Project.
 Watch a short Video of the event Here, and read the first newspaper article about The Neighbor Project, Mary Wilson’s piece in the Daily Herald, which has been followed by more newspaper and radio stories since.

-On the Emmanuel House main page on this site, I speak of helping 20-30 families disrupt their cycles of poverty, but of being poised to double, triple, or quadruple that amount.
-That’s now clearly in sight.
-100 families.
+On the Emmanuel House main page on this site, I speak of helping 20-30 families disrupt their cycles of poverty, but of being poised to double, triple, or quadruple that amount, with 100 families now in sight.
+(As I revise this post in early 2021, less than three years after the merger, it’s not helping 100 families that’s in sight: it’s now over 3,000 families and individuals clearly in sight.)

 “I’m so glad it’s your voice on the new video,” said Hayley Meksi, Emmanuel House’s wonderful executive director for the past six years.
 She steps away from us for a season to go live in Albania near her husband Lorent’s parents.
 Hayley and Lorent have been among the greatest supporters of Emmanuel House from the very beginning, sacrificing their talents, time, and money to keep us going.
 We look forward to their return.